HtetLinMaung/books/javascript/mastering-javascript/chapter1.md

 - Go to the official VS Code website at https://code.visualstudio.com/.

-- Click the "Download for Linux" button, which will take you to the download page.
+- Click the ".deb" button.

-- Select the .deb option for your system architecture (32-bit or 64-bit).

 - Once the download is complete, open the terminal and navigate to the directory where the .deb package was saved.